zurinaza/KAPP-UPM/README.md

   ["Assessment-as-Learning", "The assessment produces learning while it measures it.", "A test students would still benefit from even if it were ungraded.", "An experiment-based continuous assessment replacing the paper test."]
 ];

+const SCL = [
+  ["Why move toward SCL?", "Learning improves when students must <em>do</em> something with knowledge — not merely encounter it."], ["SCL is not students teaching themselves", "The lecturer still leads, but leads the learning process differently.
+It is intentional design for active learner responsibility."], ["The reflection prompt", "Where in your course can students make one more meaningful decision?"]
+];

+const ACTIVE_VERBS = ["Question", "Discuss", "Predict", "Solve", "Create", "Compare", "Explain", "Reflect"];

+const ACTIVE_CHECK = [
+  ["Learning outcome", "What should students be able to do?"], ["Thinking", "What cognitive work will they perform?"], ["Evidence", "What will show that learning happened?"], ["Feedback", "How will they improve while learning is still live?"]
+];

+const ACTIVE_SCALE = [
+  ["Think–pair–share", "2–5 min"],
+  ["Minute paper", "3 min"],
+  ["Concept question", "5–10 min"],
+  ["Case / problem", "15–45 min"],
+  ["Experiment", "1–3 hours"],
+  ["Project / PBL", "days–weeks"]
+];

+const PED_CHOOSER = [
+  ["Problem-based", "Open-ended problem", "Reasoning + integration", "Facilitator"], ["Project-based", "Create a meaningful product", "Sustained application", "Coach"], ["Collaborative", "Shared task + interdependence", "Team learning", "Designer"], ["Inquiry-based", "Question + evidence", "Investigation + judgement", "Guide"] ];

+const PED_FAMILY = ["Active learning", "Experiential learning", "Constructivism", "Problem-based learning", "Project-based learning", "Collaborative learning", "Inquiry-based learning", "Learning-oriented assessment", "Microlearning", "Flipped classroom"];

 const MACRO = [
   ["Curriculum &amp; course syllabus", "Faculty / Senate", "Locked for the accreditation cycle.", "Depth, sequence and framing are still yours."], ["CO–PO mapping", "Programme committee", "Outcomes formally mapped to taxonomy levels.", "How you evidence attainment is not fixed."],